ghc-proposals/ghc-proposals/proposals/0000-import-exposing-impqual.rst

 Alternatives
 ------------

-#758+#760
+#760+#764
 ^^^^^^^^^
 In combination, these two proposals do everything this one does and more.
-However, each of them is far more heavyweight: `#758 <https://github.com/ghc-proposals/ghc-proposals/pull/758>`_ in spec complexity, and `#760 <https://github.com/ghc-proposals/ghc-proposals/pull/760>`_ in compatibility impact.
+However, `#760 <https://github.com/ghc-proposals/ghc-proposals/pull/760>`_ has level 5 compatibility impact.
+Meanwhile `#764 <https://github.com/ghc-proposals/ghc-proposals/pull/764>`_ is considerably more expressive, but less concise on its own for the ``ImportExposing`` use case.

 Warn for ``qualified``
 ^^^^^^^^^^^^^^^^^^^^^^